GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 Step 4: If you want to support application connections via HTTPS, [start the oxd-https-extension](./oxd-https/start/index.md);

-Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your OP for enrollment and/or login.
+Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your Gluu Server for single sign-on and access management.

 ## API